Scientific Name: Tagetes erecta

 Plug crop time: 3 weeks

 Transplant to finish: Spring 4 to 6 weeks, Summer 7 to 8 weeks

-- Big, tightly petaled blooms on super-strong stems look terrific at retail with less waste, better overhead watering tolerance and longer shelf life.
+- Big, tightly petalled blooms on super-strong stems look terrific at retail with less waste, better overhead watering tolerance and longer shelf life.

 - Better branching with more aggressive side branching fills packs quickly and delivers a healthier look.

 - Larger flowers hold their doubleness and shed water well.

 - Performance is so spectacular that Taishan was featured in landscapes at the 2008 Olympic Games in Beijing, China.